Virginia AHEC Scholars Program

 Virginia AHEC Scholars is a multidisciplinary certificate program for health professions students that offers opportunities for hands-on training, experience in rural and underserved communities, and networking with other students and professionals.

-This program requires a 2 year commitment and consists of 40 hours of classroom or online instruction and 40 hours of hands-on clinical training in addition to the regular coursework required by the degree program.
+This program requires a 2 year commitment and consists of 40 hours of didactic and 40 hours of clinical activities in addition to the regular coursework required by the degree program.

 AHEC Scholars is a program of the National AHEC Organization that is implemented by local, statewide, and regional AHECs.
 Core topic areas covered in the curriculum include:

 - Cultural competency

 - Current and emerging health issues

 Students should have an interest in rural or underserved healthcare, be currently enrolled in a health professions degree or certificate program, and be 2 years from program or degree completion.

 This includes, but is not limited to students in program areas:

 - Behavioral health

 - Physician assistant